creek-service/single-module-template/README.md

    2. `Secrets`->:
       1. Add a new repository secret called `COVERALLS_REPO_TOKEN`, grabbing the value from Coveralls.io.,
 4. Customise the files in the new repo:
-    1. Replace the `multi-module-template` repo name with the name of the new project.
+    1. Replace the `single-module-template` repo name with the name of the new project.
        Each place is marked with a `ChangeMe` comment.
     2. Replace the [`example`](example) module with the repos first module.
     3. Replace this README.md